editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

 |
 |

-* A PDF file *plot_pv_NORM.pdf* with a comparison of data and model P-Vs taken along the average major and minor axes.
+* A PDF file *NAME_pv_NORM.pdf* with a comparison of data and model P-Vs taken along the average major and minor axes.

 .. figure:: examples/pvs.png
    :alt: Position-velocity plots